sokeio/laravel-boilerplate/README.md

 Following things are ready to be used directly with AdminLTE Theme.

-- Signup
-- Login
+- Auth(Signup,Login,Forgot Password,Password Reset)
-- Forgot Password
-- Password Reset
+- Dashboard
-- Home Layout with Sidebar
 - User Manager
 - Role Manager
 - Permission Manager